pyccel/psydac/README.md

 Many of PSYDAC's low-level Python functions can be translated to a compiled language using the [Pyccel](https://github.com/pyccel/pyccel) transpiler.
 Currently, all of those functions are collected in modules which follow the name pattern `[module]_kernels.py`.

-The classical installation translates all kernel files to Fortran without user intervention.
-This does not happen in the case of an editable install, but the command `psydac-accelerate` is made available to the user instead.
+For both classical and editable installations, all kernel files are translated to Fortran without user intervention.
+If the user adds or edits a kernel file within an editable install, they should use the command `psydac-accelerate` in order to be able to see the changes at runtime.
 This command applies Pyccel to all the kernel files in the source directory.
-The default language is currently Fortran, C should also be supported in a near future.
+The default language is Fortran, and C is also available.

 -   **Only in development mode**:
     ```bash